Financial-Times/n-gage/README.md

 The `bootstrap` command is the main entry point to `n-gage` for makefiles.
 On its own, it outputs the path to `index.mk`.
 It's intended to be run using `make`'s `$(shell)` function, passing the result to `include`.

 Running this command using [`npx`](https://www.npmjs.com/package/npx) (which is included in `npm` v5 and above) will use the `n-gage` installed in `node_modules`, if it's there; if not, it'll install it.
 This lets you run `make` without first running `npm install`, and subsequent runs of `make install` won't be interfered with because the automatically-installed `n-gage` is stored in `npm`'s cache, not `node_modules`.

+### `update-bootstrap`

+Updates the makefile passed in from v1 bootstrap to v2.
+If the original bootstrap has been modified in your makefile, this command won't do anything, but print out what it expected to see and what